 The heavy snow and harsh conditions of winter can be hard on a roof.
 Being proactive in continuous roof maintenance can save you significant repair costs.
 The earlier your roof problem is identified, the less chance it will need emergency repairs.
 When an issue is found, it should not be ignored.
 Hiring a professional to inspect the roof will save time and money in the future.

-9 common roof problems homeowners encounter
+9 common springtime residential roof problems

 Let’s talk about the nine most common roofing problems a homeowner might encounter after the winter.

 Rising temperatures lead to melting snow which can lead to leaking roofs.
 If you notice stains on the walls or ceilings, it may be a sign that the roof is leaking.
 Call a trusted professional roofing company as soon as you see this problem.

 Heavy snow and ice can affect your roof’s structural integrity.
 Over time it can cause parts of the roof to sag.
 After multiple snow accumulations with little melt time in between, we always recommend clearing snow from the roof with a roof rake, especially if it has accumulated on a flat roof area.

 3. Pest issues